jfl0w/OSintelPivot/README.md

-# PopUpIntel
+# OSintelPivot
 Browser-based quick OSINT lookups for an IP, URL, or file hash.
-Browser tabs open to selected OSINT sources.
+Queries open in new tabs to selected OSINT sources.
 No APIs required
+Allow pop-ups from the web page or else only one tab will open.